 As with seating, not all airline food is created equal.
 On some airlines, the food is excellent while others you might as well be eating the in-flight magazine.
 A great way to get an idea of what the food is like is to check Airlinemeals.net before you travel.
 Read through the reviews and decide if you should buy food before the flight.

 Check your airline in advance to find out if they offer free meals and potentially request a special meal.
-Many airlines cater for dietary and religious requirements by offering “special” meals if you order at least two or three days in advance.
+Many airlines cater to dietary and religious requirements by offering “special” meals if you order at least two or three days in advance.

-Special dietary needs, such as Halal, Vegetarian, Gluten-free and Kosher will be accommodated to varying degrees depending on the airline and the service.
+Special dietary needs, such as Halal, Vegetarian, Gluten-free, and Kosher will be accommodated to varying degrees depending on the airline and the service.
 Typically, airlines will provide these types of meals on international flights and at no extra cost.

 There are added bonuses too!
 Since the airlines have to specially prepare your meal, it is usually better quality than the standard meals and you are almost always served first.
-If your airline doesn’t offer a free meal, bring your own or worst case – buy one at the airport.
+If your airline doesn’t offer a free meal, bring your own, or worst case – buy one at the airport.

-If you are happy to forego you free meal we suggest packing your own meals and snacks.
+If you are happy to forego your free meal we suggest packing your own meals and snacks.
 The smaller portions and healthier options will assist you in the long run, especially with jet lag.
 You will also have the luxury of being able to eat when you want and won’t need to be woken up for the meal service.

 One of the biggest contributors to feeling terrible after a long flight is dehydration.
 The cabin of a plane is set up to dehydrate you with low cabin pressure and very low humidity.
 These factors mean that you will need to consume even more water than you would normally.
-Unfortunately for many of us, it also results in numerous trips to the toilet and no one enjoys having to disturb the people around them every time they get out of their seat.
+Unfortunately for many of us, it also results in numerous trips to the toilet and no one enjoys having to disturb the people around them every time they get out of their seats.

 While most airlines are moving towards improving their in-flight entertainment systems A.V.O.D (Audio Video on Demand) there are still many aircraft that are yet to be fitted out and you are at the mercy of what is on offer.

-Whether it’s a tablet full of movies and games or a Kindle loaded with books, bringing your own device is a sure-fire way to make sure you have enough in-flight entertainment to survive the flight.
+Whether it’s a tablet full of movies and online games or a Kindle loaded with books, bringing your own device is a sure-fire way to make sure you have enough in-flight entertainment to survive the flight.

-Now you have full control over what you watch, read or play and can save a few dollars on flights where entertainment is an optional extra.
+Now you have full control over what you watch, read, or play and can save a few dollars on flights where entertainment is an optional extra.